tomochallenge/tomochallenge.github.io/main_pages/50_evaluation.md

 4. Fraction of correctly segmented voxels for small voids: tp/n, where tp is the total number of small void voxels correctly segmented to 0, and n is the total number of small void voxels in the sample.
 5. Dice score of the foam material for voxels that are on a boundary between foam and air.
 This score is computed similarly to the first Dice score above, but using only pixels that are on a boundary between foam and air (i.e. foam voxels that have a neighboring air voxel or vice-versa).
 Here, the outer boundary of the sample is included in the metric computation.

 As a final score of the submission, the harmonic mean of all five metrics is used.
+For the expanding foam phantom, the metrics are computed for the sample at the time that projection number 2688 (out of 3072) is taken.
+To make a submission for the expanding phantom, please submit only the 3D segmented volume at the time of projection 2688.

 The Python script used to compute these metrics is made available in a [GitHub repository](https://github.com/tomochallenge/tomochallenge_utils).
 Also provided is the ground truth file for the Foam 1 sample, which can be used to compute the metrics for the training datasets.